New World Treasures

 | Gold

-ducat, Netherlands Holland mint, dated 1729,
+ducat, Netherlands Holland mint, dated 1729, lustrous

-NGC graded mint state MS62 for condition.
+state MS63.
 Reserve: knight facing

 right standing in armor with a sword in right hand and a bundle